 Because current research shows that the early years are among the most vital in human development, professional and appropriate educational experiences will develop the ECDC student's thinking, practical and personal skills necessary to teach and care for young children.
 These activities take place in College classes and seminars, and also in local area field sites.
 In the field, extensive "handson" observation and participation give opportunities to apply education principles, receive individual guidance and feedback, and be involved first-hand, with day-to-day activities in diverse early childhood learning environments.
-Students will experience 235 hours of such "hands-on" occasions.
+Upon completion of the coursework students will have accumulated 235 hours of field work.